HL7/fhir-shorthand/input/pagecontent/reference.md

 <br/>
 {%include tu-span.html%} <sup>2</sup>If the `Severity` keyword is not specified in an `Invariant` definition, then an assignment rule for the `severity` element must be specified instead.</span>

+For additional information about the use of these keywords, consult the documentation pertaining to the specific item(s) to which they apply.

 ##### Rule Statements

 A number of rules may follow the keyword statements.
 The grammar and meaning of different rule types are discussed in the [FSH Rules](#fsh-rules) section.
 Without defining the rule types here, the following table shows the applicability of rule types to item types: